Frequently Asked Questions

 A Naturopathic appointment is much different than a regular medical appointment.

 Your first visit will involve discussing all aspects of your physical and emotional health as well as family and work history.
 In order to discover the root cause of your health concerns, it is necessary to gather as much information as possible.
+So, we dedicate 90 minutes for your initial appointment to gather all the information needed to properly assess your current health.

 Your initial visit will be 90 minutes long and will involve discussing all aspects of your physical and emotional health as well as family and work history.